Frequently Asked Questions

 What do I get in return for supporting a composer?

-While we encourage our composers to regularly share content, the main purpose of Music Patron is to provide composers with no-strings-attached financial support so they can create new music.
+While we encourage our composers to regularly share updates, the main purpose of Music Patron is to provide composers with financial support so they can create new music.

 However alongside this comes the opportunity to connect directly with a composer.
 This could mean messaging them with a question, contributing an idea, or being first to experience a new piece of music.